 The common name Fly Agaric is a reference to the tradition of using this mushroom as an insecticide.
 In some European countries caps of Amanita muscaria are crumbled up and placed in saucers of milk to attract house flies.
 The flies drink the milk, which contains ibotenic acid that not only attracts flies but also poisons them.
-(Ibotenic acid is soluble in water and hence in milk also, and so the ibotenic acid is dissolved from within the mushroom, and the flies soon become drowsy, collapse and die (or they simply drown in their spiked milk drink).
+(Ibotenic acid is soluble in water and hence in milk also, and so the ibotenic acid is dissolved from within the mushroom.)
+As the flies drink the milk they become drowsy, collapse and die (or perhap they simply drown in their spiked milk drink!).
 The specific epithet muscaria comes from the Latin word musca, meaning 'a fly'.

-When Fascinated by Fungi, my new book about the kingdom of fungi and its many facets, was nearing completion I had no difficulty at all in choosing the front cover picture: it just had to be a beautiful group of Fly Agarics.
+When the first edition of Fascinated by Fungi, my book about the kingdom of fungi and its many facets, was nearing completion I had no difficulty at all in choosing the front cover picture: it just had to be a beautiful group of Fly Agarics.
 The same species has appeared on other book covers in the past, I know, but that didn't deter me: my book is different and the group of Fly Agarics is very special too.
 (A photogenic group of the equally beautiful Porcelain Fungus adorns the cover of the latest edition.)

 Whenever I come across a perfect specimen of Amanita muscaria, the Fly Agaric, my heart leaps and I experience yet again the intense feeling of amazement that came over me so many years ago when for the first time I saw this fabulous fungus in a forest.
-Incidentally, I found the photogenic group of Fly Agarics (left) whose picture adorns the cover Fascinated by Fungi when wandering through the Caledonian Forest, in Scotland, where these fungi are very common and often form large groups.
+Incidentally, I found the photogenic group of Fly Agarics (above) whose picture adorns the cover when wandering through the Caledonian Forest, in Scotland, where these fungi are very common and often form large groups.